siderolabs/talos/website/content/docs/v0.15/Guides/troubleshooting-control-plane.md

 172.20.0.2   controlplane   Manifest   11-kube-config-in-cluster        1
 ```

-Details of each manifests can be queried by adding `-o yaml`:
+Details of each manifest can be queried by adding `-o yaml`:

 ```bash
 $ talosctl -n <IP> get manifests 01-csr-approver-role-binding --namespace=controlplane -o yaml